nodejs/node/doc/api.markdown

 ### server.listen(path)

-Start an HTTP UNIX socket server listening for connections on the given `path`.
+Start a UNIX socket server listening for connections on the given `path`.
-(Hint: use NGINX to load balance across many Node servers with this.)

 This function is asynchronous. `listening` will be emitted when the server is ready to accept connections.